Welcome to Bawlmer, Hon!

 Average temperatures in the spring and fall are a mild 50 to 60 degrees.
 In winter, temperatures aren't known to drop much lower than 30 degrees, but occasional snow is possible.
 Summers tend to be very hot and humid, with average temperatures in the 80s and 90s.

 Most visitors to Baltimore choose to tour the city in a car.
 It's fairly easy to navigate, given its many alternating one-way streets.
 Parking can be rather expensive, especially if you're downtown.
 If you're planning to travel from the Inner Harbor to areas north, it's wise to take a cab.
-You can find taxis at most major hotels, the train station and scattered throughout the harbor.
+You can find taxis at most major hotels, the train station and scattered throughout the Inner Harbor area.

 For those staying in downtown Baltimore, the Metro offers limited service.
 Don't depend on it as your sole source of transportation.
 If you're heading into the suburbs or BWI Airport, the Metro is great.
 It also makes stops at Camden Yards, Penn Station and Mount Washington.